Asparkam - instructions for use. Overdose of asparkam is fatal

 • Tablet form.
 One tablet of the drug contains up to 175 mg of the active substance (magnesium aspartate with potassium aspartate).
 One package contains 10 or 50 tablets.

 • Ampoules for injections.
-Content of the main active agent in each ampoule (10 ml) of the drug - up to 0.4 g.
-Packaged in cardboard packs of 5 or 10 ampoules (5, 10 or 20 ml).
+Contents of the main active remedy in each ampoule (10 ml) of the drug - up to 0.4 g.
+Packaged in cardboard packs of 5 or 10 ampoules (5, 10 or 20 ml each).

 pharmachologic effect

-The potassium contained in the drug acts as an intracellular cation, which is found in the tissues human body...
-It has a direct effect on the heart muscle, its excitability (due to the ability to slow down excitability in myofibrils).
+Potassium contained in the drug acts as an intracellular cation, which is found in tissues human body.
+It has a direct effect on the heart muscle, its excitability (due to its ability to slow down the excitability in myofibrils).
 Second active substance Asparkama - magnesium, is directly involved in a huge complex of enzymatic reactions.
-Without it an important mineral normal growth, cell division is impossible.
+Without it important mineral normal growth and cell division are impossible.
 Thanks to Asparkam, as a source of potassium and magnesium ions, all these processes are restored.

-Find out in more detail how the drug affects human body.
+Find out in more detail how else the drug affects human body.

 • Metabolic processes are gradually restored.